Cloud-Davb/devops/_posts/2022-11-29-AWS-Queries-on-Athena-SNS-SMS.md

 ## Create table

-Past the query and click to run:
+Select the database on the left menu and past the query and click to run.

+I put the date in string because the date format in the log file is not standard, so I prefer to transform it in the query.

 ```sql